Professional Development

 - Description: This course enables educators to develop, increase, and demonstrate knowledge about a variety of technology tools that can be used by students to scaffold, support, and augment some of the cognitive processing that leads to reading comprehension.
 This course is not designed to provide guidance in how to teach reading skills.

-- Meetings: There will be two required virtual meetings during the course: October 5 and November 9, 2022
+- Meetings: There will be two required virtual evening meetings during the course:

 - Course Flyer